 For our next experience, Luciana took us through one of the Lisbon Food Markets.
 Talking about lots of ham, cheese and “bifanas” (plain bread and pork sandwiches).

 Do pass by the food kiosks and take the small bites of ham and cheese to taste.
-There is a special soft buttery cheese in Portugal that you have to eat it like that; wrapped in a slice of ham.
+There is a unique soft buttery cheese in Portugal that you have to eat it like that; wrapped in a slice of bacon.

-There is not only food market in Lisbon.
-There are some where you can shop and eat, while there are others that are all-under-one-roof restaurants.
+There is not only the food market in Lisbon.
+There are somewhere you can shop and eat, while there are others that are all-under-one-roof restaurants.
 Such is the TimeOut Market!

 Tasting more Tapas!

-We moved into the Alfama district, only to sit at another small tavern, with really friendly people.
+We moved into the Alfama district, only to sit at another small tavern, with amiable people.
 The name: Tasca Sao Miguel.

-A plate with Chorizo and 2 different kinds of cheese, landed on our table.
+A plate with Chorizo and two different kinds of cheese landed on our table.

 We left the place, feeling more relaxed and smiley.
-The wine may had to do something with that feeling, or it could be the fantastic chorizo.
-But, who really cares…?
+The wine may have to do something with that feeling, or it could be the fantastic chorizo.
+But, who cares…?

 Drinking Ginjinha (Ginja)

 A nice shot of this sweet drink was what we needed to complete a feast of different local Lisbon foods and clean our palates.